 The Mint app looks great; it got a pretty nice makeover recently and is very sleek.
 The app lets you see your net worth and spending trends over time, you can review your credit score and get credit alerts.
 Account balances, spending, budgets, bills and goals are all in the app too.
 There is also a cool new area to keep track of subscriptions in case you want to cancel recurring expenses.

 Both apps are great but the Personal Capital app focuses on investing while the Mint app focuses on budgeting.
 Since most of our readers are primarily focused on investing, we have to give this category to Personal Capital.

 Winner: Personal Capital

 Mint is free to use.
 But it make money elsewhere.
 Mint is a little bit more subtle on their approach.
 As you add more of your financial accounts to their site and check your credit score with it, Mint will show you offers to save on your credit cards, insurance, loans, etc. You will get these offers in a dedicated offers page as well as in various areas in the app.

 Personal Capital is a wealth management company first and foremost.
 The company’s personal financial tools are used as a way to generate leads for their sales team.
 When you sign up for Personal Capital, you will receive multiple email and popups requesting a call with you to discuss Personal Capital services.

-The Personal Capital app offers two plans: a free version and a paid version.
+The Personal Capital offers two plans for the app: a free version and a paid version.
 The paid version of Personal Capital comes with their wealth management service.
 With this service, Personal Capital will take control of your investment portfolio and actively manage your funds.
 Currently, the cost of Personal Capital is: